docsforadobe/after-effects-scripting-guide/docs/property.rst

 **Description**

 Turns roving on or off for the specified keyframe.
 The first and last keyframe in a property cannot rove; if you try to set roving for one of these, the operation is ignored, and ``keyRoving()`` continues to return false.
-If the property value type is neither ``TwoD_SPATIALnorThreeD_SPATIAL``, an exception is generated.
+If the property value type is neither ``TwoD_SPATIAL`` nor ``ThreeD_SPATIAL``, an exception is generated.

 **Parameters**